-The City of Greensboro is at the crossroads...and it needs your input.
+The City of Greensboro is at a crossroads and needs your input.

-It has launched a competition that will award $1 million for a proposal for spurring economic growth in Greensboro.
-The economic catalyst challenge is part of the US Department of Commerce Economic Development Administration's Strong Cities Strong Communities (SC2) grant that the City received in 2012.
-Learn more.
+It has launched a competition for proposals and plans spurring economic growth in Greensboro.
+The economic catalyst challenge is part of the US Department of Commerce Economic Development Administration's (EDA) Strong Cities Strong Communities (SC2) grant that the City received in 2012.

 You and your proposal and plan for Greensboro will be the

 mortar that cements the ‘building blocks’ of the City’s future.

 Since 2012, EDA has enacted program changes that have affected the timeline of the competition.
 All needed information can be found on this new SC2 website.
 The "Get Involved" section on the home page is the best place to begin.